l1m3r/cmd-scripts/ss4vh/README.md

 **Optionally:**

-* This script can download the required 3rd party program [sfk.exe](http://stahlworks.com/dev/sfk/sfk.exe) on its own but you can download and [check/verify](https://www.virustotal.com/gui/file/41a48f6219888e35f0e56f6f97fd2c960eb4c1fe8ed1434a62cc22ee21e107c7/detection/f-41a48f6219888e35f0e56f6f97fd2c960eb4c1fe8ed1434a62cc22ee21e107c7-1683457704)(v1.9.8.2) it separately if you don't trust it (save it in the same folder).
+* This script can download the required 3rd party program [sfk.exe](http://stahlworks.com/dev/sfk/sfk.exe) on its own but you can download and [check/verify](https://www.virustotal.com/gui/file/41a48f6219888e35f0e56f6f97fd2c960eb4c1fe8ed1434a62cc22ee21e107c7/detection/f-41a48f6219888e35f0e56f6f97fd2c960eb4c1fe8ed1434a62cc22ee21e107c7-1683457704)(v1.9.8.2) it separately if you don't trust it (save it in the same folder or anywhere in `%PATH%`).

 ---

 ## How it works

 This script uses [Swiss File Knife](http://www.stahlworks.com/swiss-file-knife.html) to modify half-a-byte in the file `...\Valheim\valheim_Data\globalgamemanagers` (no extension).
-It replaces Valheim's default value of "2" for Unity's [AudioSpeakerMode](https://docs.unity3d.com/ScriptReference/AudioSpeakerMode.html) with 4, 5, 6 or 8 for the respective number of speakers (4, 5, 5.1, 7.1).
+It replaces Valheim's default value of "*2*" for Unity's [AudioSpeakerMode](https://docs.unity3d.com/ScriptReference/AudioSpeakerMode.html) with *4*, *5*, *6* or *8* for the respective number of speakers (4, 5, 5.1, 7.1).
 That's it.

 Alternatively one can